elbosso/expect-dialog-ca/docs/buildpki.md

 omitted if the value does not contain spaces.
 Allowed keys at this time are:

 * countryName
+  used for the subject data and for the default values for config items in end user configs (see below)
 * organizationName
+  used for the subject data and for the default values for config items in end user configs (see below)
 * organizationalUnitName
+  used for the subject data and for the default values for config items in end user configs (see below)
 * commonName
+  used for the subject data
 * base_url
+  used for the configuration of the CA - everywhere where an URL is needed;
+  for example location of CA certificate, CRL,...
+* stateOrProvinceName
+  used in end user configs (see below)
+* localityName
+  used in end user configs (see below)

 Then the script takes you by the hand and asks you a few questions.
 When it asks, what kind of CA you want to create - choose root CA. Only two things are important